Do your Christmas shopping differently this year – treat the kids to experiences, rather than stuff!

 If your little ones love their furry friends, you could plan a trip to a farm, the zoo, or the wildlife park.
 If you want to get a bit more hands on, Yorkshire Wildlife park run animal experiences where you can go behind the scenes with the keepers to feed the giraffes or enjoy playtime with the baboons!

-At Hope Pastures pony sanctuary in Leeds you can a adopt a pony (£15) or book a private tour and pony grooming experience (£30) for your little pony fans.
+At Hope Pastures pony sanctuary in Adel you can a adopt a pony (£15) or book a Pony Day (£30) for your little pony fans.

 Cook up a storm